RomeroGabriel/mastering-software-architecture/doc/arch_decisions/index.md

     `Effectively communicating architecture decisions is crucial to avoid the Email-Driven Architecture anti-pattern`.
 Rather than including the decision in the body of an email, `architects should provide a link to a single system of record for the decision, whether it's a wiki page or a document`.
 This ensures a centralized and accessible repository for the decision and its details.
 Moreover, `notifying only relevant stakeholders further enhances communication effectiveness, preventing information overload`.

 By addressing these anti-patterns, architects can enhance the decision-making process, fostering clarity, collaboration, and successful implementation.

+## Architecturally Significant

+There exists a common misconception among architects that decisions involving specific technologies are merely technical choices rather than architecture decisions.
+However, this isn't always the case. `If an architect decides to adopt a particular technology because it directly supports a specific architecture characteristic, such as performance or scalability, then it qualifies as an architecture decision`.

+The concept of `Architecturally Significant helps delineate which decisions fall under the architect's purview`. `These decisions notably impact the patterns or styles of architecture in use`.
+For instance, choosing to share data among a set of microservices is an architecturally significant decision.
+This choice influences the bounded context of each microservice, thereby affecting the overall structure of the application.

+`Dependencies`, another aspect, `revolve around coupling points between components or services within the system`.
+These dependencies have far-reaching effects on scalability, modularity, agility, testability, reliability, and more.

+`Interfaces` represent `how services and components are accessed and orchestrated`, typically through gateways, integration hubs, service buses, or API proxies. `Decisions related to interfaces involve defining contracts, including strategies for versioning and deprecation`.
+Due to their impact on users within the system, `interfaces are considered architecturally significant`.

+Lastly, `construction techniques` encompass decisions about `platforms, frameworks, tools, and even processes`.
+While these decisions may seem technical, `they can have ramifications for various aspects of the architecture`.

+`Understanding what constitutes an architecturally significant decision allows architects to focus on the key elements that shape the overall structure, dependencies, interfaces, and construction techniques of a system`.
+This clarity ensures that architects effectively contribute to the architectural integrity and success of the project.